Genital Warts (Human Papillomavirus) - What Happens

 cells can be treated to help prevent them from changing to cancer.

-HPV infection and cancer in men
+HPV infection and anal and penile cancer

 It is not clear

 whether men who are infected with HPV on the penis are more likely to have

 precancerous or cancerous changes on the penis than men who are not infected.

 Because HPV does cause cell changes, more research is being done to find out

 whether HPV increases the risk of penile cancer.
 In the United States, cancer

 HPV infection during pregnancy

 HPV and abnormal cell changes does not affect the outcome of the pregnancy.
 A

 pregnant woman who is infected with the type of HPV that